denoa1/the-fair-cookbook/docs/content/recipes/interoperability/bioschema_implementation_in_BioSamples.md

 - how to extend the BioSD generic profile to more specific ones based on BioSD, e.g. EBiSC-BioSD profile
  - how to reuse BioSD pipeline to implement bioschema, without interacting with BioSD

+## What is a biosample profile
+TODO
+- [ ] a table of sample profile attributes
+- [ ] a screenshot of bioschema sample page
+- [ ] a mermaid graph explaining the sample profile structure

+## Implementation in BioSample, an example with EBiSC
+- [ ] downloading biosamples jsonld through UI/API

+## next step from BSD implementation
+- [ ] whart's not covered in the profile, eg external references, structured data.
+- [ ] profile very generic

+## How it is used
+- [ ] example of google programmable search

+## How to create a new profile
+## How to reuse the BSD jsonld converter

 # Table of Contents
 1. [Main FAIRification Objectives](#Main%20FAIRification%20Objectives)